coral/fluidsynth2/README.md

 # Fluidsynth2 bindings for Go

-This package allows you to interface with Fluidsynth using Go.
+This package allows you to interface with [FluidSynth 2](http://www.fluidsynth.org/) using Go.
+FluidSynth is great for playing back MIDI, both realtime through the audio output or to a file for offline consumption.
+There is just something magical about hearing a terrible MIDI cover of Neil Young playing back through a bad soundfont that prompted me to work on these bindings.

-It's mostly based on the repo by [sqweek](https://github.com/sqweek/fluidsynth) with updates for Fluidsynth2 and additions to the API that allows for playback and not only note sending.
+It's based on the repo by [sqweek](https://github.com/sqweek/fluidsynth) with updates for FluidSynth2 and a lot more that allows you to actually use most of the functionality in FluidSynth.

-Check in examples to get the general gist on how to play a MIDI file.

 ## Installation